Services

 - Discolouration, texture and other physical appearance issues

-- Disconnection between upper and lower body (especially C-Section and hysterectomy scars) and other parts of the body
+- Disconnection between the upper and lower body (especially C-Section and hysterectomy scars) and other parts of the body

 - Caesarian section scars